Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Methodology

 \section{Methodology}

-This section begins with a brief overview of the \ac{MPPI} framework.
+This section begins with a brief overview of \ac{MPPI} control.
 Then it details the architecture of the proposed \ac{GMPPI} controller, highlighting the integration of depth sensing, implementation of rollouts generated using an SE(3) controller, and the development of a custom cost function enabling agile and smooth flight as well as obstacle avoidance.

-\ac{MPPI}, when used as a controller, is capable of tracking trajectories while avoiding obstacles~\cite{minarik2024}.
+The base \ac{MPPI} terminology and notation shown in this section are adopted from~\cite{minarik2024}, where the complete method is presented. \ac{MPPI}, when used as a controller, is capable of tracking trajectories while avoiding obstacles.
 It is first initialized with a nominal control sequence $\vect{u}^{\mathrm{nom}} = $, where the lower index $j$, $0 \le j < N$, indicates a value at the $j$th time step of a sequence (i.e., $u_j \in \vect{u}^{\mathrm{nom}}$).
 In each iteration, $K$ disturbance sequences $\delta{\vect{u}_j^k}$, each of length $N$, are sampled from a normal distribution with zero mean.
 Rollout commands $\vect{u}_j^k$ and states $\vect{x}_{j+1}^k$ are then computed as

 For \ac{UAV} control, the state is $\vect{x}= ^T$, consisting of the position, velocity, and body rate vectors $\vect{p},\vect{v},\vect{\omega}\in\mathbb{R}^3$, respectively, and unit quaternion rotation on the rotation group $\vect{q} \in \mathbb{SO}(3)$.
 Commands $\vect{u}= $ consist of the total desired thrust $F_t\in\mathbb{R}^+$ and angular velocity $\vect{\omega}_c\in\mathbb{R}^3$.
 Commands are limited to $F_{t,\text{min}} \le F_t \le F_{t,\text{max}}$, $ \left|{\omega_{c,x}}\right| \le \omega_{\text{xy, max}}$, $ \left|\omega_{c,y}\right| \le \omega_{\text{xy, max}}$ and $ \left|\omega_{c,z}\right| \le \omega_{\text{z, max}}$ before being used to generate a rollout trajectory.
 The values of the time step $\Delta t$ used in \ac{GMPPI} are described in \refsec{subsec:dynamic_t}.
 Dynamics of the \ac{UAV} are defined by